 “The first thing to be eaten at the feast were small black mushrooms that they called teonanacatl and bring on drunkenness, hallucinations and even lechery; they ate these before the dawn…with honey; and when they began to feel the effects, they began to dance, some sang and others wept… When the drunkenness of the mushrooms had passed, they spoke with one another of the visions they had seen.”

-Fortunately, at the beginning of the 20th century the interest in psilocybin mushrooms spiked once more.
+Fortunately, at the beginning of the 20th century the interest in magic mushrooms spiked once more.
 This is the time when Western culture got more familiarized with this sacred medicine.

 How Magic Mushrooms Became Popular